menu

 Also of interest is that Clarendon Hills has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Clarendon Hills telecommute to their jobs.
-Overall, about 30.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 30.61% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Because of many things, Clarendon Hills is a great place for families with children to consider.
-First of all, many other families with children live here, making Clarendon Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Clarendon Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Clarendon Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Clarendon Hills is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Clarendon Hills’s overall crime rate is lower than average for the country.

-Despite being a small village, Clarendon Hills has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Clarendon Hills, a lot of people use the train to get to work every day though Clarendon Hills is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Demographics